0x00-0x00/SassyKitdi/README.md

 You can view the generated shellcode in assembly.txt

 Most of the code of interest is in the src/common/ntmem (LSASS dump) and src/common/nttdi (TCP sockets) libraries.
+All structs, types, function signatures, etc are in src/common/ntdef.
 The shellcode project is in src/payloads/sassykitdi.

+Tested on Windows 10.0.18362.1016.
+Might require some tweaking for other versions but all APIs used are available since Win2k.

 ## Build/Run